nattsp/RepData_PeerAssessment1/PA1_template.md

 ##Introduction

 Large amounts of data are now collected about our movements through out the day.
 There are a growing number of monitoring devices on the market.
 We are going to use one such set of data to demonstrate the principal of reproducible research.
-Below is a paper analyzing steps taken during a two month period October and November 2012.
+Below is a paper analyzing steps taken during a two month period, October and November 2012.
 The idea behind this paper is that everything needed to reproduce the results are all contained together.
 Writing papers in this way makes it much easier to reproduce and check results found by fellow data scientists and other researchers.
-With the added benefit that sharing data sets allows new questions to be asked of existing data.
+With the added benefit that sharing data sets allows for new questions to be asked of existing data.

 ## Loading and preprocessing the data